 What’s going on is that your internal love calculator (which we all naturally have) is either faulty or broken and that’s why however calculating you are, the books just aren’t balancing.

-Paying attention to your love account is about continuously finding that delicate balance where you’re truly loving but also letting yourself be truly loved.
-It’s in this place of delicate balance that you find growth, healing and prosperity.
+Love Lesson: Paying attention to your love account is about continuously finding that delicate balance where you’re truly loving but also letting yourself be truly loved.
+It’s in this place of delicate balance that you find growth, healing and fulfillment.
 But it all starts with you.
 You can only give what is in your love account.